Presho99/weather-app/README.md

 ### 4. Forecast
 -Contains three sections:
 - A main that shows the current weather of the searched city.
 This section displays the city's name and by default the city's temperature.
 At the bottom of that section is a navigation bar containing icons that represent different weather details.
-There is also a favorite button that when clicked adds to the user's favorite cities.
+There is also a favorite button that when clicked adds to the user's favorite cities at the bottom section.
 - A second section that displays weather prediction for the next four hours for the different searched cities.
 - A bottom section that displays only three cities that the user may have added to favorites, while making use of GET and POST methods.
 ![Screenshot from 2022-10-18 14-58-35](https://user-images.githubusercontent.com/73560150/196423397-13da1e6c-2e85-43d0-b1ec-d4af528724c0.png)